vivinkv6/openai-projects/README.md

 A "complexity measuring" web app is a type of application that uses algorithms to analyze and quantify the complexity of a given text or code.

+## Bug Fixer

+AI bug fixers are computer programs designed to automatically detect and fix software bugs.
+These programs use artificial intelligence (AI) algorithms to analyze code and identify errors, and then automatically fix them.